 Bliss Chief Executive Andy Cole said: ‘This invaluable report highlights the often overlooked needs of all family members after the devastating loss of a baby.
 The report demonstrates that most healthcare professionals do an outstanding job in these extremely challenging situations, but best practice needs to be applied consistently across England to ensure that every single parent receives the vital care and support they need.
 There is a clear need for improved access to counselling to help families through such a tragic period of their lives and this is something that Bliss is committed to help achieve.’

-If you would like to talk to someone we’re here: call our family support helpline on 0500 618140 open 9am -9pm every day, for free and confidential help and advice.
+If you would like to talk to someone we’re here: call the Bliss helpline, for free and confidential help and advice.

 Or click here for more information and support.